Code-Institute-Submissions/rpaulnarcis-milestone1_ReSub/README.md

 ### Sign-Up /Sign button:
 - Try to submit the form with an invalid email address and a error message appears asking for @ to be included.
 ## Deployment:
+- I Configured my milestone 1 Project Total Budy Fitness website to display to gitHub pages and any file or files I push to the master.
 ## Credits:
 - Responsive image code used on both images in the about page taken from Thanveer Shah Slack.